MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The command uses the following components:

-    - `--here` - Initializes Spec Kit in the current directory (existing project).
+    - `--here` - Initializes GitHub Spec Kit in the current directory (existing project).
     - `--ai copilot` - Configures the project for GitHub Copilot.
     - `--script ps` - Uses PowerShell scripts (use `--script sh` for bash/zsh on macOS/Linux).

     > **Note**: If you're using macOS or Linux, replace `--script ps` with `--script sh`.

-    The CLI will detect an existing Git repository ("Current directory is not empty") and ask for confirmation to proceed.
+    The CLI detects an existing Git repository ("Current directory isn't empty") and ask for confirmation to proceed.

 1. Enter **y** to continue with the initialization process.